 - United Kingdom: Pest Risk Analysis: The November 2007 Datasheet, which replaces the 15 October 2003 PRA for the UK, is a precursor to the production of the EU PRA and can be viewed here.

 - European Union – Pest Risk Analysis: The overall objective of the project Risk Analysis for Phytophthora Ramorum (RAPRA) is to produce a European Pest Risk Analysis for Phytophthora ramorum including risk management strategies and contingency plans applicable to the pathogen within the European Union.
-The Pest Risk Analysis is the key deliverable in this project.
-The final Pest Risk Assessment from the EU-RAPRA project is here (large file – 6MB – for download).
+In addition, the European Mediterranean Plant Protection Organization (EPPO) produced a document on Pest Risk Management for Phytophthora kernoviae and Phytophthora ramorum in 2013 which estimates effectiveness of phytosanitary measures.